pigeonman99/bright-horizons-downloader/README.md

 1. Login to your account at: https://familyinfocenter.brighthorizons.com/
 2. Launch "My Bright Day"
 3. Open your browser's debugger and grab the cookie named "DgU00" for the domain "mybrightday.brighthorizons.com".
 This will be the magic cookie you use on the command.

+# About This Script
+After manually downloading photos from Bright Horizons' "My Bright Day" website for a few months, I got really tired of the repetition and so decided to create a script to automate it.

+I took reference from https://github.com/txchen/brightday-dl when writing this script.

+It is possible to enhance this script to programmatically obtain the "Magic Cookie" via username/password, but I didn't have the time to figure this part out (it's pretty easy to grab it from browser's debugger anyway).